TD-Addon/StandardsValidator/WARNINGS.md

 ### Contains punctuation preceded by whitespace
 Common in certain languages, but not in English.

+### Contains an indefinite article followed by a PC variable
+`%PCName`, `%PCRace`, `%PCRank`, and `%PCClass` can be anything (although the latter two require 3rd party mods to be wholly unknowable) which means it's impossible to determine which indefinite article (a/an) to use.
+It is possible to do the latter two correctly (mods aside) but mistakes are common.

 ## Dialogue

 ### Has an unnecessary (Not) class/faction/race/sex/id filter